esc/git-talk-multi-everything/README.rst

 git-talk-multi-everything
 =========================

-:author: Valentin Haenel <valentin@haenel.co>

 Description
 -----------

-Talk about using Git with multiple branches and multiple remotes
+Talk about using Git with multiple branches and multiple remotes.

 Dependencies
 ------------